teklynk/twitch_api_public/README.md

 - OAuth Redirect URLs.
 When testing locally, you can set this to http://localhost.
 I like to add localhost and my public domain name entry.
 This will allow your domain(s) access to the Twitch API.
 (These domains with this OAuth token and client ID are allowed to access the Twitch API)
 - Select Category > Chat Bot.

-- Add your Twitch client ID to the .client file.
+- Add your Twitch client ID and Twitch secret to the .env file.

-- Add your Twitch secret to the .secret file.

 These files are needed to generate your Twitch oAuth token.